shap0011/25F_CST8916_Assignment2/Assignment_2_README.md

 # Use of Generative AI (Permitted)

 I used generative AI (ChatGPT) to assist with this assignment.
-AI was used for editing, clarifying explanations, and brainstorming.
+AI was used for editing, clarifying explanations, brainstorming, and rephrasing content to improve the overall readability of the report.
 All analysis, interpretations, comparisons, and conclusions reflect my own understanding of the course material.

 ---